IntelLabs/hec-p-isa-tools/kerngen/README.md

 - `pisa_operations.py` contains all the known P-ISA operations.
 These are essentially objects that are responsible for formatting the operation strings for `kerngen` outputs.
-The class names reflect the P-ISA operations ad closely as possible.
+The class names reflect the P-ISA operations as closely as possible.

 - `types.py` has many types used by `kerngen` by the `Parser` and by kernel classes.
 This is where the parser types are implemented, namely,